Graph towers, laminations and their invariant measures: Abstract

 \section{Abstract}

-In this paper we present a combinatorial machinery, consisting of a {\em graph tower} $\bvec \Gamma$ and a {\em weight towers} $\bvec \omega$ on $\bvec \Gamma$, which allow us to efficiently describe invariant measures $\mu = \mu^{ \bvec \omega}$ on rather general discrete dynamicals system over a finite alphabet.
+In this paper we present a combinatorial machinery, consisting of a {\em graph tower} $\bvec \Gamma$ and {\em vector towers} $\bvec v$ on $\bvec \Gamma$, which allows us to efficiently describe all invariant measures $\mu = \mu^{ \bvec v}$ on any given shift space over a finite alphabet.

-A train track map $f: \Gamma \to \Gamma$ defines canonically a {\em stationary} such graph tower $\bvec{\Gamma}_f$.
-In the most important two special cases the measure $\mu$ specializes to a (typically ergodic) invariant measure on a substitution subshift, or to a projectively $f_*$-invariant current on the free group $\pi_1 \Gamma$.
-Our main result establishes a 1-1 correspondence between such measures $\mu$ and the non-negative eigenvectors of the incidence (``transition'') matrix of $f$.
+The new technology admits a number of direct applications, in particular concerning invariant measures on non-primitive substitution subshifts, minimal subshifts with many ergodic measures, or an efficient calculation of the measure of a given cylinder.
+It also applies to currents on a free group $\FN$, and in particular the set of projectively fixed currents under the action of a (possibly reducible) endomorphism $\phi: \FN \to \FN$ is determined, when $\phi$ is represented by a train track map.